ToniKorin/cordova-plugin-autostart/README.md

 ```javascript
 cordova.plugins.autoStart.disable();
 ```

+#### Indication of automatic startup ####
+If the automatic startup has occured, the Android intent includes the attribute "cordova_autostart" with value true.
+See more instructions to utilize it at related plugins.

+## Related plugins ##
+- [cordova-plugin-intent][plugin-intent] to check out the "cordova_autostart" from extras of Android intent, if your app has automatically started.
+See more details from [here][stackoverflow_2].
+- [cordova-android-movetasktoback][plugin-movetasktoback] to move your app to background
+- [cordova-plugin-background-mode][plugin-background-mode] to keep your app running

 ## Installation ##
 The plugin can either be installed from git repository, from local file system through the [Command-line Interface][CLI] or cloud based through [PhoneGap Build][PGB].